 The risks and benefits of attending in-patient or out-patient treatment should be discussed and reviewed with your addictions specialist to determine a plan that is right for you.

-At Cobb & Associates, serving Calgary and surrounding areas, one of our qualified counsellors can work with you in two important ways: 1) to provide a safe and trusting environment to begin to talk about and explore your usage patterns, and 2) identify recommendations and tools for moving forward.
+One of our qualified counsellors can work with you in two important ways: 1) to provide a safe and trusting environment to begin to talk about and explore your usage patterns, and 2) identify recommendations and tools for moving forward.
 Research on the therapeutic components of effective therapy indicates that some of the most important elements—as influential as the specific techniques and tools your therapist uses to treat addiction—include the helping relationship itself that you develop with a caring and trusted professional who will listen to you carefully and provide guidance and support, and an environment that instills hope, or a positive expectancy.

 In addition, one of our counselors can help you learn more about the psychological and physical factors involved in addiction; get connected with community resources and in-patient treatment facilities, as needed; develop and implement a relapse prevention plan; receive help in overcoming any other co-occuring social-emotional issues that co-exist with alcohol or drug addiction, and provide an accountability system and support for you in your journey toward better living.